blackPavlin/shop/README.md

 - **Jwt**: implementation of JSON Web Tokens.
 This library supports the parsing and verification as well as the generation and signing of JWTs.
 - **Envconfig**: golang library for managing configuration data from environment variables.
 - **Minio-go**: the MinIO Go Client SDK provides simple APIs to access any Amazon S3 compatible object storage.
+- **Oapi-codegen**: generate Go client and server boilerplate from OpenAPI 3 specifications.
+- **Enumer**: a Go tool to auto generate methods for your enums.
+- **Stringer**: is a tool to automate the creation of methods that satisfy the fmt.Stringer interface.
+- **Mockgen**: is a mocking framework for the Go programming language
+- **Testify**: a toolkit with common assertions and mocks that plays nicely with the standard library.

 <!-- Repository -->
 [repo_license_img]: https://img.shields.io/github/license/blackPavlin/shop?style=for-the-badge&logo=none